datocms/vue-datocms/examples/query-subscription/README.md

-# query-subscription
+# Query subscription

-Example of using [datocms-listen](https://www.npmjs.com/package/datocms-listen) to implement real-time updates in a Vue.js v2 application.s
+Example of using [datocms-listen](https://www.npmjs.com/package/datocms-listen) to implement real-time updates in a Vue 2 application.

 ## To test locally